(Update 18-8-2014: Applications currently being accepted. )

-The United Nations Office for Outer Space Affairs and the Government of Japan in cooperation with the Kyushu Institute of Technology (KIT) have established a United Nations/Japan Long-term Fellowship Programme on Nano-Satellite Technologies for nationals of developing countries or non-space-faring nations.
-The Programme will provide extensive research opportunities in nano-satellite systems through the use of the nano-satellite development and testing facilities available at KIT.
+The United Nations Office for Outer Space Affairs and the Government of Japan in cooperation with the Kyushu Institute of Technology (Kyutech) have established a United Nations/Japan Long-term Fellowship Programme on Nano-Satellite Technologies for nationals of developing countries or non-space-faring nations.
+The Programme will provide extensive research opportunities in nano-satellite systems through the use of the nano-satellite development and testing facilities available at Kyutech.

-Applications for the Fellowship Programme will be accepted until 12 January 2015.
+Applications for the Fellowship Programme will be accepted until 12 January 2015 (Monday, 17:00 JST).

 Before submitting the completed application documents through the online upload-form, please first complete the electronic registration form, using the link below:

 After registering for PNST you will receive a confirmation email with the web address where you will download the .doc-versions of the application forms.

 The timeline anticipated for the selection process of the Fellowship Programme is as follows:

 For any further questions regarding the PNST, please contact email@example.com.